 Your wider team – your stakeholders – are essential in getting much of the work done, so it’s worth checking in with them.
 Find out how they are feeling about the project right now and what you could be doing differently.

 This is a difficult measure to document statistically, although there’s nothing to stop you asking them for a rating out of 10.
 Even if you are evaluating their satisfaction subjectively, it is still a useful exercise.
 If you notice that stakeholders are not fully supportive, you can put plans in place to engage them thoroughly to try to influence their behavior.

 5. Performance to Business Case

-Finally, you’ll want to go back to the business case and see what you originally agreed.
+Finally, you’ll want to go back to the business case and see what you originally agreed upon.
 How is your project shaping up?
 Check that the benefits are still realistic and that the business problem this project was designed to solve does still exist.
 It happens – project teams work on initiatives that sound great but by the time they are finished the business environment has moved on and the project is redundant.
 No one bothered to check the business case during the project’s life cycle and so no one realized that the work was no longer needed.

 Don’t work on something that nobody wants!
 Check the business case regularly and evaluate it in light of the current business objectives.